mathis98/master-thesis/README.md

 *--ucm* - use the UCM captions dataset (default: False) *--embedding* - embedding technique to use (defuault: CLS, other options: last (last layer), last_n (last 5 layers), sbert (SBERT))

+The data modules for simclr and non simclr can be found in /data/text (simclr_data_module, data_module)

+The models for simclr and non simclr can be found in /model (simclr_text_model, text_embedding)

 ### Image.py

-Embeds images using pretraiend ResNet50 The datasets are assumed to be in the folders '../Datasets/UCM' and '../Datasets/RSICD' respectively.
+Embeds images using pretraiend ResNet50 OR SimCLR strategy (toggle by bool) The datasets are assumed to be in the folders '../Datasets/UCM' and '../Datasets/RSICD' respectively.

+The data modules for simclr and non simclr can be found in /data/image (simclr_data_module, data_module)

+The models for simclr and non simclr can be found in /model (simclr_model, image_embedding)

 ### util.py